analauraarce/heroesAPP/README.md

 ## The site is live at
 https://analauraarce.github.io/heroesApp/

-The live version does not allow editing the database, so some application options will not work such as editing or deleting a superhero.
+The live version does not allow editing the database, so some application features will not work such as editing or deleting a superhero.
 To test this application locally, download the database (db.json) from https://github.com/analauraarce/heroes-server and run
 `json-server --watch db.json`.